 A Tradition of Excellence for More than Five Decades

-Since 1961, the CSU has provided an affordable, accessible, and high-quality education to more than 3.4 million graduates throughout the state of California.
-While each campus is unique based on its curricular specialties, location and campus culture, every CSU is distinguished for the quality of its educational programs.
-All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
-Through leading-edge programs, superior teaching and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.
+Since 1961, the CSU has provided an affordable, accessible and high-quality education to millions of Californians.
+While each university is unique based on its curricular specialties, location and culture, every CSU is distinguished for the quality of its educational programs.
+All CSUs are fully accredited, provide a high-quality, broad liberal educational program and offer opportunities for students to engage in university life through the Associated Students, Inc., clubs and service learning.

-- One in every 10 employees in California is a CSU alumnus.
+- 1 in every 10 employees in California is a CSU graduate.

-The CSU is governed by the Board of Trustees, most of who are appointed by the governor and serve with faculty and student representatives.
-The CSU Chancellor is the chief executive officer, reporting to the board.
-The campus presidents serve as the campus-level chief executive officers.
-The trustees, chancellor, and presidents develop systemwide educational policy.
-The presidents, in consultation with the Academic Senate CSU and other campus stakeholder groups, render and implement local policy decisions.
+The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
+The CSU chancellor is the chief executive officer, reporting to the board.
+The presidents serve as the university-level chief executive officers.
+The trustees, chancellor and presidents develop university-wide educational policy.
+The presidents, in consultation with the CSU Academic Senate and other university stakeholder groups, render and implement local policy decisions.

 CSU Historical Milestones

-In 1963, the Academic Senate CSU was established to act as the official voice of CSU faculty in systemwide matters.
-Also, the California State College Student Presidents Association—which was later renamed the California State Students Association—was founded to represent each campus student association on issues affecting students.
+In 1963, the CSU's Academic Senate was established to act as the official voice of CSU faculty in university-wide matters.
+Also, the California State College Student Presidents Association — which was later renamed the California State Student Association (CSSA), was founded to represent each university student association on issues affecting students.

 Through its many decades of service, the CSU has continued to adapt to address societal changes, student needs and workforce trends.
 While the CSU's core mission has always focused on providing high-quality, affordable bachelor's and master's degree programs, over time the university has added a wide range of services and programs to support student success — from adding health centers and special programs for veterans to building student residential facilities to provide a comprehensive educational experience.

-The CSU marked another significant educational milestone when it broadened its degree offerings to include doctoral degrees.
-The CSU independently offers Doctor of Education (Ed.D.), Doctor of Physical Therapy (DPT), Doctor of Audiology (AuD), and Doctor of Nursing Practice (DNP) degree programs.
+The CSU marked a significant educational milestone when it broadened its degree offerings to include professional doctoral degrees.
+The CSU independently offers Doctor of Education (Ed.D.), Doctor of Physical Therapy (DPT), Doctor of Audiology (AuD), Doctor of Nursing Practice (DNP) and Doctor of Occupational Therapy (OTD) degree programs.
+Additionally, the CSU was recently authorized to offer the independent Doctor of Public Health (DrPH).
 A limited number of other doctoral degrees are offered jointly with the University of California and private institutions in California.

 Office of the Chancellor